uWaterloo/api-documentation/v2/events/holidays.md

 ## Description

-> This method returns a list of holidays for the current year
+> This method returns a list of university holidays starting from 2012

 ## Summary